sourmash-bio/sourmash/doc/sourmash-internals.md

 containers that provide an API for organizing, selecting, and searching (potentially) large numbers of signatures.

+`sourmash sig summarize` is a good way to determine what type of `Index` class is used to handle a collection.

 Loading and saving of `Index` objects is handled separately from the
 class: loading can be done in Python via the `sourmash.load_file_as_index(...)` method, while creation and/or